7ank0v1c/Universal-Save-Converter/Readme.md

 Use at your own risk.

-Pleae remember to always make a copy of your save, and back it up somewhere safe, before converting.
+Please remember to always make a copy of your save, and back it up somewhere safe, before converting.

 # About: